John Elway says he'll hire a GM who will report to him - WHIZ News

 Elway, who has been GM since 2011, will remain as president of football operations in 2021, the final year of his contract.

+“Working in this role for the last 10 years and going back to my playing days, I’ve always tried to do everything I can to help the Broncos win and get better,” Elway said in a statement.
+“As part of a transition I’ve thought about for a long time, I have made the decision to step up into an elevated role and hire a general manager to lead our personnel and football staff.”
-Elway engineered a dramatic turnaround of the franchise when he returned to his beloved Broncos, building a team that reached the playoffs in each of his first five seasons.

-They won two AFC championships and one Super Bowl to go with the two Super Bowls he won as a Hall of Fame quarterback in Denver.
+Elway engineered a dramatic turnaround of the franchise when he returned to his beloved Broncos a decade ago, building a team that reached the playoffs in each of his first five seasons and added a third Lombardi Trophy to go with the two he won in Denver during his Hall of Fame playing career.

-His biggest move was luring Peyton Manning to Denver after the Colts released the star quarterback following a series of neck fusion surgeries, and Manning had a storied second chapter of his career in navy blue and orange.
+Elway moved on from Tim Tebow after one season, luring Peyton Manning to Denver in 2012 for the second chapter of his storied career after the Colts cut their star quarterback following a series of neck fusion surgeries.

-Since Manning retired a month after winning Super Bowl 50, however, the Broncos have fallen on hard times, missing the playoffs in each of the past five seasons and going 32-48, including 5-11 this season.
+Manning led the Broncos to a 55-17 mark over his four seasons, which included two trips to the Super Bowl, a loss to Seattle in Super Bowl 48 and a win over Carolina in Super Bowl 50.

+Manning retired a month later and the Broncos haven’t been the same since.

 Head coach Vic Fangio is 12-20, just one game better than the 11-21 mark that got his predecessor, Vance Joseph, fired.